akameco/s2s/readme.md

 $ yarn run s2s
 ```

-Open `src/index.js` with your favorite editor, type `var user: User` and save it.
+Opened `src/index.js` with your favorite editor, type `var user: User` and save it.

 Would s2s generate default values?

 It finishes Quick Start.
 Thanks!